 Native American Tribes were notified on July 25, 2024 about the project consistent with City and State regulations including, but not limited to, Assembly Bill 52.
 During the request for consultation window, two responses were received.
 The Salinan Tribe of Monterey responded on August 30, 2024 requesting notification in the event of a cultural resource discovery during construction.
+It is standard City policy to notify local Native American tribes, including and not limited to the Salinan Tribe of Monterey, in the event of a cultural resource discovery during construction; in addition, specific language has been added to CUL-3 requiring notification of Native American tribal representatives.
 The Santa Ynez Band of Chumash Indians contacted the City on August 5, 2024 requesting a consultation meeting to discuss the project.
 The City consulted with the Tribe on September 17, 2024 and shared information regarding the project, the results of the cultural resources survey, and proposed mitigation measures.
 The Tribe informed the City that they are in agreement with the mitigation measures laid out in the public review Draft IS-MND for a workers environmental awareness program training, archaeological monitoring, and protocol in the event of unanticipated discoveries.
 Pursuant to PRC §21080.3.1 (b) the request for consultation window closed on August 26, 2024.
 No other tribal agencies responded to the consultation request.